tacodevelops/tacodevelops/README.md

 # 💫 About Me:
-Hey, I am Taco, a full-stack developer and game developer!
+Hey, I am Taco, a full-stack developer and game dev!
 I have been programming for 8 years and creating games for 9 years.
 I love making games.
 I am now exclusively using GDevelop, and I create games for fun.